 The Kids Get Busy

-One group decides to use different lengths of straws to build a pan flute.
-Another group makes a trio of harmonicas with craft sticks, straws, and rubber bands.
-Yet another builds wind chimes with screws.
-Ms. Sneed also visits a group that has cut toilet paper tubes and rolled them into different widths.
+As Ms. Sneed circulated around the room, she noticed that one group used different lengths of straws to build a pan flute.
+Another group made a trio of harmonicas with craft sticks, straws, and rubber bands.
+Yet another built wind chimes with screws.
+Ms. Sneed also visited a group that cut toilet paper tubes and rolled them into different widths.

-“This is fun,” a student shouts.
-Others agree.
-“Can we do STEM again?”
+“This is fun,” a student shouted.
+“Can we do STEM science activities again?”